-The Transportation Planning Section concludes that from the standpoint of transportation, it is determined that this plan is acceptable and meets the findings required for a DSP as described in the Zoning Ordinance.
+The Planning Board concludes that, from the standpoint of transportation, this plan is acceptable and meets the findings required for a DSP, as described in the Zoning Ordinance.

-- e.
-Trails-In a memorandum dated May 16, 2019 (Shaffer to Zhang), the Transportation Planning Section provided an analysis of the DSP application referenced above for conformance with the applicable conditions attached to PPS 4-17009, in order to implement planned trails, bikeways, and pedestrian improvements.
-The relevant findings have been included in the findings of this report.
-The trail planner recommends approval of this DSP, with four conditions that have been included in the Recommendation section of this report. - f.
-Historic Preservation-In a memorandum dated May 22, 2019, the Historic Preservation Commission stated that the application was reviewed at its May 21, 2019 public meeting and provided the findings and recommendation as follows:
+e.
+Trails-The Planning Board reviewed a memorandum dated May 16, 2019 (Shaffer to Zhang), which provided an analysis of the DSP application referenced above for conformance with the applicable conditions attached to PPS 4-17009, in order to implement planned trails, bikeways, and pedestrian improvements.
+The relevant findings have been included in the findings of this resolution.
+The Planning Board approved this DSP, with four trails-related conditions that have been included in this resolution.